OctHe/ICE/README.md

 ## Dotfile

-Configuration files that after installing ICE.
+Configuration files that after installing Graphicless.
 Note that the follow tree is not the source code tree.

 	~